Library Research Guide

 If we own the title, Search it will tell you where it is and how you can find it.
-Many titles are not immediately available due to Hale's fire.
-Follow the links to request the book from another library (this is interlibrary loan.)

 In both Search It and WorldCat, use broad search terms like the author, title of the work, or genre.
 They do not search the full text of a book, just information about the book.

 Every book in the library has a call number, and you'll need the whole number to find one on the shelf.

 When searching for an original work or text, like Shakespeare's Much Ado About Nothing, you will often see false hits such as works with similar titles or criticisms of the work.

 Use these strategies to focus your results in order to find the actual text of the work: